knative/docs/docs/developer/eventing/sources/kafka-source/README.md

         name: event-display
    ```

 *NOTE:* valid values for `initialOffset` is `earliest` or `latest`, any other value would result in a validation error.
-Also this field will be honored, only if there are no prior committed offsets for that consumer group.
+This field will be honored only if there are no prior committed offsets for that consumer group.

 ## Connecting to a TLS enabled Kafka broker